wix-incubator/erb/bootstrap/README.md

 3. Add servers, ga, and wait for it to be deployed.

 ### override caching policy
-By default bootstrap returns no-cache headers, you can override that functionality
+By default bootstrap returns no-cache headers, you can override that functionality:

 ```js
 	const cachingPolicy = require('wix-express-caching-policy');